eclipse names featured

 70+ Names That Mean “Eclipse” or “Shadow”

 choosin’ a name with such cosmic significance is like bestowing a piece of the sky’s majesty itself, a way of infusing a person with the same sense of wonder eclipses have inspired in humans throughout history.
-If ya seek a name that stops people in their tracks and makes them gaze toward the heavens, these eclipse names are a good place to start.
+If ya seek a name that stops people in their tracks & makes them gaze toward the heavens, these eclipse names are a good place to start.

 Names That Mean “Eclipse” (Well Sort Of…)

 The truth is, names that mean “eclipse” specifically don’t really exist, at least not in that exact form.
 Much like an eclipse’s effect on the sun, we instead find names with reflections of an eclipse’s essence.
-These names, while not directly translating to ‘eclipse,’ capture the transient beauty and mystery of this rare celestial event.
+These names, while not directly translating to ‘eclipse,’ capture the transient beauty & mystery of this rare celestial event.

-eclipse names sun and moon
+eclipse names sun & moon

 • Celuna: A slightly less direct variant, Celuna intertwines the vastness of ‘Cielo’ – the sky – with the ‘Luna’ – the moon.
-Though not as on-point as Soluna or Soleil, it’s a name that whispers the grandeur of the heavens, where the expanse of the sky cradles the gentle glow of the moon.
+Though not as on-point as Soluna or Soleil, it’s a name that whispers the gr&eur of the heavens, where the expanse of the sky cradles the gentle glow of the moon.

 Names That Mean “Shadow”